Healthdirect Free Australian health advice you can count on.

 What causes chilblains?

-Chilblains are caused by changes to your blood vessels in response to the cold.
+Chilblains (perniosis) are caused by the small blood vessels below the skin's surface constricting too much.
 You are more likely to develop chilblains if you are sensitive to the cold.

 They can also form due to poor circulation or sensitive skin.